vshiau/pragmatics_in_experimentation_summer2020/README.md

-Feel free to email me with questions and comments at mollyllewis@gmail.com.
+Feel free to email me with questions and comments.